mlflow/mlflow/docs/source/model-registry.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Over the course of a model’s lifecycle, it might progress through various separate environments like development, testing, staging, production, and so on.
-This segregation facilites continuous integration and deployment for the model.
+This segregation facilitates continuous integration and deployment for the model.
 In MLflow, you can use registered models to set up environments for your MLflow Models, where each registered model corresponds to a specific environment.
 Furthermore, you can configure access controls for the registered models using :ref:`MLflow Authentication <auth>`.
 Then,